gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Throwing an item on a wooden pressure plate and quickly breaking the pressure plate and replace it with fire will cause the fire to eternally lit even in rain and it will not spread to other wooden blocks around it.
 - Putting upward bubble columns underneath an end portal and putting a boat on it will cause the boat to bounce up and down, lighting the end portal will send the boat through and due to this when you enter, the boat will have 0 gravity and will just float even if the blocks below it are broken.
 This is also possible with nether portals.
 - Using pistons to push soul sand and magma blocks with bubble columns on top back and forth while a boat is on top of the bubble columns will cause the boat to shake.
 Leaving the dimension while this process is active and coming back, you will notice that if you right click the boat, you will not be able to get inside it nor any other entity due to the boat thinking that it is still underwater.
-- If a witch hits a raid mob like a ravager, a pillager, a evoker, or a vindicator, they will get mad at the witch and will try to kill it.
 - Pushing a creeper into a nether portal the second before it explodes and then going into the portal with no armor will result the creeper blowing up and immediatly killing you.
 If you then re enter the nether from a different portal and going to the explosion site of the creeper, the nether portal will be broken but if you have a big enough of portal some nether portals will still be there but the whole portal would not be broken and there would be a creeper hole in the portal frames.
-- Taming a wolf the second it becomes angry has a chance to ake the wolf turn red and for some reason you will be able to dye it any color like a sheep.
-You must keep a sheep or the mob that it wants to attack around it at all times or it will reset.
+- Taming a wolf the second it becomes angry has a chance to make the wolf turn red, and for some reason, you will be able to dye it any color like a sheep.
+You must keep a sheep or the mob that it wants to attack around it at all times, or it will reset.
 You can find an easy setup to get this mob in the Links folder titled "Reddog.mcstructure"
-- Breeding two red dogs together has a small chance to give you a normal looking tamed dog but it will still attack you and you cant feed it bones or dye it
+- Breeding two red dogs together has a small chance to give you a normal-looking tamed dog, but it will still attack you, and you can't feed it bones or dye it

 **Preview 1.21.110.20**
-- Shelves are currently treated as full blocks and can provide block support on all sides, which allow for invalid block configurations
+- Shelves are currently treated as full blocks and can provide block support on all sides, which allows for invalid block configurations
-- Currently warped and crimson shelves can be used as furnace fuel, which will not be possible in future versions
+- Currently, warped and crimson shelves can be used as furnace fuel, which will not be possible in future versions
-- Copper Golem Statues are normally unstackable in survival but if you manage to dupe a copper golem statue you will be able to have stackable copper golem statues.
+- Copper Golem Statues are normally unstackable in survival, but if you manage to dupe a copper golem statue, you will be able to have stackable copper golem statues.